-For many years, Sergio worked with Volunteer-In-Mission programs as a translator and facilitator in Mexico, Central America,and Spain.
-Mr. Tristán began serving as Kansas West Conference Hispanic ministry coordinator in October 2006.
-He also served as a local pastor with El Mesias United Methodist Church and Calvary Presbyterian Church, both in Wichita, and Emmanuel/El Buen United Methodist Church in Milwaukee, Wisconsin.
+For many years, Sergio worked with Volunteer-in-Mission programs as translator and facilitator in México, Central America,and Spain.
+Sergio served as a local pastor with El Mesias UMC in Laredo, Texas; as an elder with El Mesias UMC and Calvary Presbyterian Church, both in Wichita, Kansas; and Emmanuel/El Buen Pastor UMC in Milwaukee, Wisconsin.

-Raised in a Catholic family, Sergio became involved with Quaker missionaries in his hometown of Nueva Rosita, Mexico.
-He began his ministry journey when he was invited to do mission with the Quakers in Guatemala.
-He says: “It was when I saw the needs of people in that area of the world--very poor in very sad conditions without God and hope--that God spoke to me that this is my call in mission to witness to others and teach them about the Gospel."
+Raised in a Catholic family, Sergio becomes involved with Quaker missionaries in his hometown after completing high school.
+He began his ministry journey when he was invited to do mission work with the Quakers in Guatemala.
+He says: “It was when I saw the need of people in that area of the world—very poor in very sad conditions without God and hope.
+God spoke to me, and it is my calling in mission to serve and witness to others and teach them about the gospel.”

 Beware of internet property rental scams and other similar scams using missionary names.